MissileMann/ClipPlayerBrowserSource/README.md

 # Setup
 You are required to create a Twitch developer application in order for this to function.
 If you have already created one and have the Client ID and Client Secret, skip to Step 7.

+This edited version of Random Clip Player I made for me and some friends.
+The file picks a random user from the USERS array and takes 100 clips from the user's channel.
+Then it randomly picks one of those clips to play.
+After a clip it plays, it picks a new user and picks one of the new user's clips.

 Visit https://dev.twitch.tv/ and Login.
 1. Press "Your Console" in the top right.
 2. Under "Applications" press "Register Your Application"